aka: The Joffrey

 - Played terrifyingly straight with The Yellow Bastard a.k.a Junior Roark who can even get away with raping and killing children.
 Well,... get away with it for a little over eight years anyway until he met a detective who takes out both of Junior's weapons.
 Twice.

-- In one the “Tintin” story In the Land of Black Gold, Our hero has to find and rescue the Emir’s son Abdallah.
+- In the Land of Black Gold, our hero has to find and rescue the Emir’s son Abdallah.
 The little prince is coddled by his father, who lets him get away with abusing his guests, and refers to him in sweet terms like “My little sugarplum”.
 Naturally, The Prince is a complete brat who demands everyone give him what he wants because “My father’s the Emir, and he’ll cut your head off!!!"

 - In The Red Sea Sharks, Abdallah is sent to Marlinspike for safekeeping during another crisis, where his entourage sets up a bedouin tent in the middle of the living room.
 This was referenced by a French newspaper when Libyan dictator Muammar Khadaffy set up his bedouin tent at an international conference held in France, earning him the headline: "Abdallah comes to France".